What is the Isa allowance in 2019-20?

-If you don't use your annual Isa allowance before the end of each tax year, which is always on 5 April, you lose it.
+If you don't use your annual Isa allowance before the end of each tax year, you'll lose it - and it will start anew on 6 April.

 All UK residents aged 16 or over can have a cash Isa, although you must be 18 before you can open a stocks and shares Isa.
 Crown employees serving overseas or individuals married to such employees are also eligible to open Isas.

 Will taking money out affect my Isa allowance?

 Isa rules aren't just about how much you pay in; some accounts are flexible, meaning that you can withdraw money from an Isa account and replace it, without the replacement counting further towards your Isa allowance.

 The only condition is that you top up your Isa in the same tax year the withdrawal was made.

 If you put it back in the next year, it will count towards your new annual allowance.
 This also applies to cash held in a stocks and shares Isa and Innovative Finance Isa, but not Junior Isas or lifetime Isas.

 But there are a few extra caveats, depending on when the money in the Isa was saved.